cdgreenidge/emergent7-vm/README.md

 password: ubuntu
 ```

-The underlying operating system is Ubuntu 16.04 Xenial Xerus, so you can follow
+The underlying operating system is Lubuntu 16.04 Xenial Xerus, so you can follow
-any Ubuntu documentation or tutorials on the internet.
-The VM image runs a
+any Lubuntu (or Ubuntu) documentation or tutorials on the internet.
-faster and lighter-weight window manager to speed things up, but the underlying
-operating system is still Ubuntu.

 ### For Maintainers
 This image should work into the near future.
 However, if the guest's VirtualBox